zigbeer/zcl-packet/README.md

 <a name="API_parse"></a>
 ### .parse(zclBuf, callback)

-Parse ZCL buffer to a readable ZCL payload object.
+Parse ZCL raw buffer to a readable command object.

 **Arguments:**